dac1976/IP-Freely/README.md

 # IP Freely (IP/Web camera stream viewer and recorder) #
 ## Introduction ##
 This project implements a hopefully useful cross-platform application to view and record from up to 4 IP camera live RTSP and HTTP(S) streams.
-You can also conenct to local webcams.
+You can also connect to local webcams.
 The application also allows you to view a camera's on-board storage (e.g. SD card) and download video content from the camera's on-board storage to your PC (or anywhere else your PC can browse to on your network, e.g. a NAS).

 It is licensed under the GNU Lesser General Public License 3.0 and the relevant documentation for this can be found at the top of each source file and the LICENSE text file.